-Duties: A Smog Check Repair Technician license allows an individual to diagnose and repair vehicles subject to Smog Check inspection throughout California.
-All Smog Check repairs must be completed by licensed Repair Technicians in licensed Test and Repair or Repair Only stations.
+Duties: A Smog Check repair technician license allows an individual to diagnose and repair vehicles subject to Smog Check inspection throughout California.
+All Smog Check repairs must be completed by licensed repair technicians in licensed test and repair or repair only stations.

-Qualifications: To become licensed as a Smog Check Repair Technician, an individual must pass a state examination.
+Qualifications: To become licensed as a Smog Check repair technician, an individual must pass a state examination.
 Examination applicants must meet one of following four criteria:

-- 1) Possess certification in the categories of Electrical/Electronic Systems (A6), Engine Performance (A8) and Advanced Engine Performance Specialist (L1) from the National Institute for Automotive Service Excellence; or - 2) Possess an Associate of Arts or Associate of Science degree or higher in Automotive Technology from a state accredited or recognized college, public school, or trade school, and have one year automotive repair experience in the engine performance area; or - 3) Possess a certificate in automotive technology from a state accredited or recognized college, public school, or trade school with a minimum of 720 hours of course work that includes at least 280 hours in the engine performance area, and have one year of automotive repair experience in the engine performance area; or - 4) Have a minimum of two years of automotive repair experience in the engine performance area, and successfully complete BAR Specified Diagnostic and Repair Training within the last five years.
+- Possess certification in the categories of Electrical/Electronic Systems (A6), Engine Performance (A8) and Advanced Engine Performance Specialist (L1) from the National Institute for Automotive Service Excellence; or - 2) Possess an Associate of Arts or Associate of Science degree or higher in Automotive Technology from a state accredited or recognized college, public school, or trade school, and have one year automotive repair experience in the engine performance area; or - 3) Possess a certificate in automotive technology from a state accredited or recognized college, public school, or trade school with a minimum of 720 hours of course work that includes at least 280 hours in the engine performance area, and have one year of automotive repair experience in the engine performance area; or - 4) Have a minimum of two years of automotive repair experience in the engine performance area, and successfully complete BAR Specified Diagnostic and Repair Training within the last five years. - 5) Have a minimum of least two years of comparable military experience/training in the engine performance area.